IanWach/IntraResponsive-Framework/README.md

 ## Need for the Framework

-Let me do a quick reminder of what web responsiveness a friendly you visit a website or any other web application through a computer there is the interface you see for wide screens.
+Let me do a quick reminder of what web responsiveness is.
+For a friendly website you visit or any other web application through a computer there is the interface you see for wide screens.
 When you shift that to the Mobile and tablet view the screen changes.

 Now if you will be able to interact with the site easily, view all the components, and have a greater user experience.
 The concept we can term the website to be web responsive.
 Failure to which the website is unresponsive.